proj-jra/phpProject_FinalWeek/README.md

 # Student Management System

-A student management system built with HTML, CSS, and JavaScript.
+A student management system built with HTML, CSS, and PHP.

 ## 🏫 Overview